Raarup Adventures

 Picture

-Located almost right in the middle of South Carolina, the best way to get to Congaree NP is to drive from Columbia, the closest metropolitan area to the park.
-For planning purposes, we've listed some driving times from other major cities near the park :
+Located almost right in the center of South Carolina, the best way to get to Congaree NP is to drive from Columbia, the closest large city.
+Personally, we recommend visiting Congaree via a road trip, and for planning purposes we've listed some driving times from other major cities near the park as well.

 • Columbia, SC - 20 miles, 30 minutes